germs-lab/softwarecarpentry/day1.shell/Readme.md

 word that contains the `*` character, it automatically looks for files that match the given pattern.
 In this case, it identified four such files.
 Then, it replaced the `*4*1` with the list of files, separated by spaces.
-In other the two commands:
+In other words, the two commands:

     ls *4*1
     ls 0241 0341 0431 0481

-are exactly identical.
+are identical.
 The `ls` command cannot tell the difference between these two things.

 * * * *